-To reinforce the actions of social movements worldwide, the development of and support to multi-actor networks on the right to social protection is an important strategy of WSM.
-By joining their forces in networks, the organisations not only strengthen themselves individually, but also succeed in developing political actions regarding social protection, based on a shared agenda, and positioning themselves in relation to the government.
+To reinforce the actions of social movements worldwide, the development of and support to a multiactor network on the right to social protection is an important strategy of WSM.
+By joining their forces in a thematic network, the organisations not only strengthen themselves individually, but also succeed in developing joint political actions regarding social protection, based on a shared agenda, and in positioning themselves collectively in relation to the government.
+The thematic network organizes itself with a bottom-up approach:

-- At national level, WSM supports 18 national networks on social protection; - At regional level, WSM cooperates with three regional networks on social protection: in Asia, West Africa and Latin America; - At international level, WSM facilitates the interaction between these national and regional multi-actor networks.
-In this way, WSM and the partners are building a Thematic Network on the Right to Social Protection, aimed at exchanging knowledge and developing joint political actions.
+- At national level, WSM supports 18 national networks on the right to social protection; - At regional level, WSM cooperates with three continenal networks on the right to social protection: in Asia, West Africa and Latin America;